Astronomy Picture of the Day App

 Final:

-The images can be saved to a favourites section.
+The images can also be saved to a favourites section.
 Later, even if the user closes the browser, the favourited images will still be available when they return.

 Mobile: